 A Short History of Social Mobility in five small frames – from a collection of drawings and pastels that first appeared in the edition “Nothing is easy” (Rien n’est simple) by Jean-Jacques Sempé, published a century ago in 1962.
 But even back then the message was howlingly clear.
 Amazing to think of how little it is understood two generations later, even though the indisputable proof is right before our eyes.
 If only we choose to look.

-I have the feeling, but admittedly in some ignorance. . . that the telework, telecommuting guys may be way behind the curve.
+In the context of this new collaborative program and as we start up, I have to say that I have the sinking feeling, but admittedly in some ignorance. . . that the telework, telecommuting, etc. guys may be way behind the climate curve.
 That is, quite possibly not quite up to the challenge of the times.
 Continue reading

 Going into our third year of publication, World Streets thus far offers to our readers close to one thousand easily retrievable original articles and twice as many illustrative graphics on a broad range of tools, measures and topics that relate in some useful way to the up-hill push to sustainable transport policy and practice in and around cities, worldwide.
 But until now we have not published a single article on OpenStreetMap.
 This is a significant oversight of an important tool which we would now like to remedy.
 Continue reading